 Location: GHP, BVI

 The events were in the form of a scavenger hunt and a trivia section.
 Each team had 5 minutes to grab anything we thought that we would need, and then the activities moved up on deck.
-Flip cup was the first event of the day, with letters in the bottom of the cup to spell A LADDER.
-From there, teams were instructed to build a raft with two fenders, two dinghy life jackets, one life ring and an ore or broom to paddle out to Boomrod to collect the next clue.
+The flip cup was the first event of the day, with letters in the bottom of the cup to spell A LADDER.
+From there, teams were instructed to build a raft with two fenders, two dinghy life jackets, one life ring, and an ore or broom to paddle out to Boomrod to collect the next clue.
 From there, a series of letters were collected from various parts of the boat deciphered by clues that spelled the word IMMERSION, which could only mean one thing.
 The blind group member was dressed in their new clothes, the infamous Gumby suit.
-A trip to the bow led to some serious snacking with every member of the watch teams foolishly eating bananas, including the peel in some cases, hanging from strings without their arms.
+A trip to the bowled to some serious snacking with every member of the watch teams foolishly eating bananas, including the peel in some cases, hanging from strings without their arms.
 After received a face full of bananas, teams mustered in the cockpit for the next part of the Argo-lympics.

-Trivia really tested the knowledge of the crew as the teams were asked about questions about their classes, sailing, diving and parts on Argo.
+Trivia really tested the knowledge of the crew as the teams were asked about questions about their classes, sailing, diving, and parts on Argo.
 The highlight of the trivia was the diving tables question, which led to each watch working together to successfully figure out the pressure group of the diver in the question.
-This was a big moment because it showed the tremendous amount of knowledge that the entire crew has gained in these short 70 some days.
+This was a big moment because it showed a tremendous amount of knowledge that the entire crew has gained in these short 70 some days.
 To end the Olympics, the random collection of stuff at the beginning of the games was assembled into a variety of Argo-esque structures.
 Replicas of Argo were constructed from items ranging from potatoes, oven mitts, to Breton plotters fashioned into masts.
 A common structure that all teams incorporated was the keel to Argo.
 Sweaty, dehydrated, and totally stoked from a morning of competing, the crew settled down to a quick and easy lunch of sandwiches and chips.